dbos-inc/dbos-docs/docs/python/examples/earthquake-tracker.md

 ## Scheduling Earthquake Data Downloads

-Finally, let's write a [scheduled job](../tutorials/scheduled-workflows.md) that records earthquakes every minute.
+Now, let's write a [scheduled job](../tutorials/scheduled-workflows.md) that records earthquakes every minute.
 Because earthquake data is sometimes updated later, this job queries the USGS for the last hour of data, recording new earthquakes and updating records of existing earthquakes.

 The [`@DBOS.scheduled`](../tutorials/scheduled-workflows.md) decorator tells DBOS to run this function on a schedule defined in [crontab syntax](https://en.wikipedia.org/wiki/Cron), in this case once per minute.
-The [`@DBOS.workflow`] decorator tells DBOS to durably execute this function, so it runs exactly-once per minute and you'll never miss an earthquake or record a duplicate.
+The [`@DBOS.workflow`](../tutorials/workflow-tutorial.md) decorator tells DBOS to durably execute this function, so it runs exactly-once per minute and you'll never miss an earthquake or record a duplicate.

 ```python
 @DBOS.scheduled("* * * * *")